wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 This older <strong>on-prem</strong> AD provides "domain services" that include domain joins, group policies, LDAP, Kerberos / NTLM authentication.
 It uses the AD Admin Center GUI.

 <a name="Domains"></a>

-### AD Domains
+### Domains

 DEFINITION: A domain is an area of a network organized by a <strong>single authentication database</strong>.

-DEFINITION: An Active Directory Domain is a logical grouping of AD objects on a network.
+DEFINITION: An "Active Directory Domain" is a logical grouping of AD objects on a network.

-DEFINITION: A Domain Controller (DC) is a server that authenticates user identities and authorizes their access to resources.
+DEFINITION: An Active Directory Domain Controller (DC) is a (Windows) server that authenticates user identities and authorizes their access to resources.

+An Azure Domain is not the same as a domain (DNS) name.

+At <a target="_blank" href="https://portal.azure.com/#settings/directory">https://portal.azure.com/#settings/directory</a>,
+the "Domain" text is a combination of the root account email address text in front of ".onmicrosoft.com".
+For example, <tt>johndoe@whatever.com</tt> becomes Domain <tt>johndoewhatever.onmicrosoft.com</tt> (without the TLD such as ".com").

 <a name="AAD"></a>